natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PB4Y-2.md

 '''Pros:'''

-* Best payload of any American bomber before the B-29
-* Side turrets can fire down giving 360° coverage in all directions, meaning full coverage of the bomber, with no blindspots whatsoever
-* Waist turrets can swivel nearly 180° vertically and horizontally
-* Nose and tail turrets have excellent fields of fire
-* Large amount of .50 cal machine guns, the same as the B-29
-* No fuel tanks in the fuselage and fuel tanks are self-sealing
-* All payload options are internal, barely affecting performance
-* Has two pilots who are protected by multiple layers of armour behind, meaning it is hard to pilot snipe it from behind
+* Large payload (8 x naval mines) allows the plane to be used for area denial in ground and naval battles
+* Great defensive coverage except from below
+* Highly survivable, with critical modules spread out to help absorb the damage
-* Tricycle landing gear allows continuous braking until full stop, without having to worry about flipping over
+* Tricycle landing gear helps the plane to land without the risk of nosing over
-* Critical parts such as gunners/cooling systems are quite spread out, which helps to soak up damage

 '''Cons:'''

+* Mediocre stock payload
-* Extremely slow, even for a heavy bomber
+* Extremely slow and sluggish, even for a heavy bomber
-* Near-useless stock payload
-* No ventral turrets
-* Very poor climb rate
-* Easily damaged, a large vertical stabilizer which blocks (gunner dead zone) the dorsal turrets from firing directly to the rear
 * Poor engine performance at high altitude (optimized for low altitude)
+* Huge vertical stabiliser can be easily damaged
 * Gear retraction and lowering is rather slow

 == History ==